eslint/rfcs/designs/2022-languages/README.md

 This would allow the visitor keys to stay strictly as selectors while still allowing both enter and exit phases of traversal to be hit.

-### Does the ESLint team want to create and maintain additional languages?

-The next logical step after this refactoring would be to create an additional language to ensure that other languages can be supported.
-JSON seems like a logical one (as many people seem to think ESLint validates JSON already).

-Does the ESLint team want to create an official JSON language plugin?
-Or any other language plugin?
-Or do we want to leave additional languages to the community?

-I think there is some benefit to having a few officially-supported language plugins that people will likely want, but that also brings additional maintenance burden.

 ## Help Needed

 N/A